broden123/Text-Editor/README.md

 ## Description

+This is just a text editor (J.A.T.E), a progressive web application.
+It utilizes services workers to cache data.

 ## Installation

-This application can be installed at https://github.com/broden123/Text-Editor
+This application can be installed at https://github.com/broden123/Text-Editor .
+To run after install, open your command line and run 'npm run install' and 'npm run start:dev'.

 ## Usage

+Use as a simple text editing application

 ## License